 - Bequests, life insurance policies, gifts of residual interest and annuities.

 In the case of publicly traded securities and gifts of property, DSF’s practice is to sell immediately upon receipt and convert to cash.
 A charitable tax receipt will be issued for the fair market value at the date of transfer.
-DSF may hold on to gifts in kind which are deemed to be of immediate or future use to the organization.
+Gifts of property should be evaluated prior to donation; minimum values may apply.
+DSF may hold onto gifts in kind that are deemed to be of immediate or future use to the organization.
 DSF recognizes that donors may occasionally wish to give property that is not readily marketable.
 DSF will evaluate such gifts to determine whether there are costs or risks associated with acceptance.

 DSF issues charitable tax receipts for all eligible donations, in accordance with Canada Revenue Agency regulations.